NaitikVora/watchapp/README.md

 # Neighbourhood Watch App in flutter for Android OS and Apple IOS

+To run :  flutter run --no-sound-null-safety as of now as it is in development
 ## Development in process

 Introducing the Neigbourhood Watch App,